mujiannan/AzureCognitiveTranslator/README.md

 # AzureCognitiveTranslator
+Use [this NuGet package](https://www.nuget.org/packages/AzureCognitiveTranslator/) for batch translation on CognitiveServices Translator API 3.0

-* This Nuget can help you on Batch-Translation, easily and quickly.
+* This Nuget can help you on Batch-Translation, **easily** and **quickly**.
+1. **How it work**: It'll transform your contents to some perfect packages for translating.
+1. **Speed**: On my PC, about 300~500 items(*not characters*) per second

+Here are **steps**:

-1. Create an instance of Translator with your BaseUrl and Key.
+1. Create an instance of Translator with your BaseUrl and Key:

+        Translator translator = new Translator(BaseUrl, Key);
-1. Add content to the Translator.
+1. Add content to the Translator:

+        translator.AddContent("哈啰");
+        //Here you can add many times, more than 100, 1000 or 10000.
+        //You can also set the property "Contents" instead.
-1. Get result aysnc.
+1. Get results aysnc:

+        List<string> translation = await translator.TranslateAsync("en");

-* Code Example
+* More **Examples**

-1. A simple example, add content to translator one by one
+1. A simple example, add content to translator **one by one**

         //Get a instance of Translator:
         Translator translator = new Translator(resources.MyAzureCognitiveBaseUrl, Secret.MyAzureCogitiveKey);